- Who are we and what do we do?

 Personal data is information that can be used to identify you.

-Tommy’s collects the following information which the GDPR classes as personal information:
+Tommy’s collects and stores the following personal data:

 - Your name